df-law/TR/L/6458/EN.md

 Assessment regarding restriction shall be made individually.
 Decision shall be notified in writing to person concerned or their legal representative or lawyer.
 If person concerned is not represented by lawyer, they themselves or their legal representative shall be informed about outcome of decision, appeal procedures and periods.
-## PART FOUR
-## Common Provisions on Foreigners and International Protection
+## Part 4 - Common Provisions on Foreigners and International Protection
 ## Article 91 - Temporary protection
 ### 1
 Temporary protection may be provided to foreigners who have been forced to leave their country, cannot return to the country they left, and have arrived at or crossed our borders in mass influx situation seeking urgent and temporary protection.